Freedom from addiction through Faith!

 -Leigh Ann Dycus, Commonwealth Attorney’s Office

 Most of us know our region has a substance abuse problem, but few know about the answer.
-As a pastor, Ladies Living Free and Lifeline ministries enables us to be part of the answer.
-Lifeline and Ladies Living Free are on the front lines of the battle against addiction and life controlling substances in our region.
+As a pastor, Ladies Living Free and Lifeline ministries enable us to be part of the answer.
+Lifeline and Ladies Living Free are on the front lines of the battle against addiction and life-controlling substances in our region.
 Partnering with them enables our church family to provide real help, to real people, who experience a real victory.

 -John Aitken, Pastor, Faith Center, Paducah KY